How to Get an Apartment in New York Right Out of High School

 Understand the Rental Market and Process

-Before you get actively looking for an apartment, knowing what to expect will give you an edge and prevent you from wasting countless hours on areas and properties that may ultimately be ill-suited to your situation.
+Before you actively look for an apartment, knowing what to expect will give you an edge and prevent you from wasting countless hours on areas and properties that may ultimately be ill-suited to your situation.
 First, know how much you can afford.

 Take your annual earnings and divide them by 40.